rbhagat32/create-types-backend-cli/README.md

 OR

-npx create-types-backend  -y : Run in default mode with all preferences set to 'YES'
+npx create-types-backend  -y : Run in default mode with all preferences set to 'DEFAULT' values.

 OR